elephants

 November 2012 weight: 2,685 pounds

-Phakamile's name means "noble strength," to honor the longtime support of Audrey Steele Burnand, whose first name means the same.
-“Kami” is a great swimmer, is very energetic, and is good at balancing on logs or rocks.
+Phakamile's name means "noble strength" and honors the longtime support of Audrey Steele Burnand, whose first name means the same.
+Kami is a great swimmer, is very energetic, and is good at balancing on logs or rocks.
 Kami's right tusk is very short; a tusk injury required a pulpotomy.

 Qinisa